ClassiCube/ClassiCube/readme.md

 **NOTE: It is highly recommended that you install the precompiled devkitpro packages from [here](https://devkitpro.org/wiki/Getting_Started) - you need the `gamecube-dev` group)**

 The GC port needs assistance from someone experienced with GameCube homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### PlayStation Portable

+Run `make psp`.
+You'll need [pspsdk](https://github.com/pspdev/pspsdk)

+**NOTE: It is recommended that you install the precompiled pspsdk version from [here](https://github.com/pspdev/pspdev/releases)**

+The PSP port needs assistance from someone experienced with PSP homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### PlayStation Vita

+Run `make vita`.
+You'll need [vitasdk](https://vitasdk.org/)

+The Vita port needs assistance from someone experienced with Vita homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

+#### PlayStation 3

+Run `make ps3`.
+You'll need [PSL1GHT](https://github.com/ps3dev/PSL1GHT)

+The PS3 port needs assistance from someone experienced with PS3 homebrew development - if you're interested, please get in contact with me. (`unknownshadow200` on Discord)

 #### Xbox